dashjoin/json-schema-form/projects/dashjoin/json-schema-form/README.md

 * upload: the JSON property is set to the contents of an uploaded file
 * date: uses the material date picker component
 * textarea: displays a multi line textarea
-* largetextarea: like textarea but shows a larger textarea
 * password: input is shown as *****
 * color: shows a color picker widget
 * datetime-local, email, month, tel, time, url, week: uses the browser native [input types](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input)